OGResearch/cnb-iris-workshop/docs/credibility-model.md

 ## Convex Phillips Curve

+* The forward-lookingnes of the Phillips curve is determined by
+  $\beta_t^\star\in(0,\,1)$, a discounting variable that moves endogenously with the level of credibility of the central bank

+* If $\beta_t^\star$ is high (close to 1) then the weight on future expected inflation is high, and current inflation can be easily controlled by monetary policy instruments through the forward expectations channels

+* If $\beta_t^\star$ is low (close to 0) then the weight on future expected inflation is low, current inflation is more strongly connected to its own past outcome, and hence its behaviour is more sluggish and persistent

 $$
 \pi_t - \pi_{t-1} = \beta_t^\star  \left( \pi_{t+1} -
 \pi_t \right) + \gamma \tfrac{1}{\delta} \left( \exp\delta y_t - 1